jaf111/TerrainSplitTask/README.md

 ![alt text](docs/data_model.png)

-## Deployment
+## Deployment and CI/CD

-The app has been deployed to Azure.
+The app is build, tested and deployed to Azure with GitHub Actions.

-It can be found here:
+Pipeline: `.github/workflows/main_terrainapp.yml`

-https://terrainapp.azurewebsites.net/docs
+The deployed app can be found here: https://terrainapp.azurewebsites.net/docs